-- Childhood immunisation uptake rates were above the target percentage of 90% or above and met the world health organisation's 95% target in three of the four areas. - The practice had arrangements for following up failed attendance of children's appointments following an appointment in secondary care or for immunisation.
+- The practice showed us evidence that childhood immunisation uptake rates were in line with the target percentage of 90%. - The practice had arrangements for following up failed attendance of children's appointments following an appointment in secondary care or for immunisation.